cameronrye/atproto-mcp/docs/examples/basic-usage.md

 ### 5. Leverage Resources for Context

-✅ "Based on my timeline, suggest what to post about"
+Good: "Based on my timeline, suggest what to post about"
-✅ "Summarize my notifications and draft replies"
+Good: "Summarize my notifications and draft replies"

 Your LLM can read MCP resources to provide context-aware assistance.